LouisJalouzot/louisjalouzot.github.io/content/Papers/Notes/Schlenker et al. 2023 - The.md

 ---
 title: Schlenker et al. 2023 - The
-paperTitle: "The <span style="font-variant:small-caps;">ABC‐D</span> of animal linguistics: are syntax and compositionality for real?"
+paperTitle: "The ABC‐D of animal linguistics: are syntax and compositionality for real?"
+authors:
-authors: Schlenker, Philippe,Coye, Camille,Leroux, Maël,Chemla, Emmanuel
+  - Schlenker, Philippe,Coye, Camille,Leroux, Maël,Chemla, Emmanuel
 publish: true
 cssclasses:
   - list-cards
+type:
-type: annotation
+  - annotation
 project:
 tags:
 status: to read
 progress: to annotate
 ---
 # Annotation for [Schlenker et al. 2023 - The](Papers/References/Schlenker%20et%20al.%202023%20-%20The)

-> [!abstract] The <span style='font-variant:small-caps;">ABC‐D</span> of animal linguistics: are syntax and compositionality for real?
+> [!abstract] The ABC‐D of animal linguistics: are syntax and compositionality for real?

 > [!example]- Authors
 > - [Schlenker, Philippe](Schlenker%2C%20Philippe)